 I typically use the Wilton non-stick donut pan which has six donut molds, but you can also use a silicone donut pan as well to make the donuts really easy to pop right out of the pan.

-I love adding a dark chocolate glaze to these healthy baked donuts, but feel free to mix it up!
+I love adding a simple chocolate glaze to the top of each donut, but feel free to mix it up!

 Try adding toppings like: